dawsbot/to-type/readme.md

 <br>

-`to-type` fixes this by providing the types you expect to see.
+`to-type` fixes these vague outputs by returning the types you expect to see.

 <br>